 This would be the only time I was able to get George Harrison’s signature in person.

-JUNE 3, 1991 and DECEMBER 12, 1993: The above Ringo Star Tour Book was signed outside The Roxy Theatre in West Hollywood on June 3, 1991, the night of the Nils Lofgren concert, which both Ringo Starr and Barbara Bach were attending.
+The above Ringo Star Tour Book and Abbey Road album was signed outside The Roxy Theatre in West Hollywood on June 3, 1991, the night of the Nils Lofgren concert, which both Ringo Starr and Barbara Bach were attending.

 The following Beatles autographs WERE NOT obtained by me in person.